 We strongly recommend that you register with a GP within the first couple of weeks of arriving in the UK, even if you do not feel ill.
 This will make it easier to see a doctor when you need to.

 If you need to be referred to hospital by your doctor, you will not need to pay for anything other than prescriptions.
 There are waiting lists for all non-urgent appointments and procedures, so you may have to wait to be treated until you go home.

 If you are studying for less than six months, you are strongly advised to take out personal medical insurance (unless you come from another EU/EEA country or a country with a reciprocal health agreement).
 Before you come to the UK, EU/EEA students should contact the health authorities in their own country to complete Form E128 or they should bring their European health insurance card.

-For more information see our International student health web page.
+For more information see our international student health information.